olmokramer/scrollbar-width.js/README.md

 To install in the browser just add scrollbarWidth.js to your project and include it in your html.
 A global variable `window.SCROLLBAR_WIDTH` will then be available.

+### Notes

+The function will run when one of these events is triggered, and before that the variable will not be available

+    doc.addEventListener('DOMContentLoaded');
+    window.addEventListener('load');
+    doc.attachEvent('onreadystatechange');
+    window.attachEvent('onload');

 ## <a name="compatibility"></a>Compatibility